-A notable finding of this report was the increased detection of subtype H3N2 from quarter 1 to quarter 2 of 2023, and its continued dominance through the remainder of the year (Figure 5).
+A notable finding of this report was the continuation of dominance of subtype H3N2 during quarter 1 to quarter 2 of 2024 (Figure 5).
 In April of 2023, the Animal Health Laboratory (AHL) in Guelph, identified a "new" clade of subtype H3N2 known as 2010.1 in Ontario pigs.
 More information on this finding and the origins of this virus was made available in the September AHL newsletter and can be accessed via the following link.
+Clade 2010.1 of subtype H3N2 strain was added into regional autogenous vaccines in Ontario as early as January 1, 2024.
+The decrease seen since then of this "new" influenza clade in swine laboratory submissions is a good news story for the Ontario swine industry.